 8.4 The Revised Local Plan, whilst not yet adopted, is a further material consideration as it represents the direction of travel for the Borough.
 Within the RLP, it is proposed to extend the settlement boundary of Nursling and Rownhams to incorporate Adanac Park thus removing the countryside designation.
-Furthermore the RLP no longer safeguards Adanac Park but in fact allocates the land for 'high quality office/research/manufacturing Class B1' (and exceptionally) support facilities and also removes the restriction on the site providing for large scale users only.
-As such, given the planning history for the site and the emerging Local Plan as material considerations, it is deemed appropriate to bring a form of employment development forward at this stage.
+Furthermore the RLP no longer safeguards Adanac Park but in fact allocates the land for 'high quality office/research/manufacturing Class B1' (and exceptionally) support facilities and also removes the restriction on the site providing for large scale users.
+The proposal currently submitted as both a single parcel and within the context of the wider framework for the site accords with the emerging Policy LE6.
+As such, given the planning history for the site and the emerging Local Plan as material considerations, it is deemed appropriate to accept the principle of development.